Tina-Uzoh/deliveroo-delivery-performance-analysis/README.md

 - Develop a real-time monitoring system for delivery performance

 ---
-This project demonstrates my ability to combine data analysis, machine learning, and visualisation to solve real-world business problems.
+This project demonstrates my ability to combine data analysis, machine learning, and business insight to solve a real operational problem.